—————AM Portables Mega Shootout – 2017 Update—————

 ***** Five Stars – The Best Of The Best For AM Reception

 *****CC Radio-2E (Enhanced) This update to the previous model CC Radio-2 takes an already excellent radio and makes it even better, most noticeably in its overall sound quality, but in several other respects as well.
 C. Crane has redesigned the radio’s circuits around an entirely new chip, so although the new version looks outwardly identical to the older CC-2 the radio has been thoroughly revamped.
 The new CC Radio-2E is among the best sounding currently produced portables I own.
 It has rich audio with a nicely balanced frequency response, punchy bass and clear treble, and the bass and treble controls are now far more useful.
 The CC-2E is also as good as it gets for AM/FM reception in a portable…it is super sensitive and selective and it achieves nice quiet backgrounds on medium to weak AM signals.
 The CC-2E also does an excellent job with those fluttering, wavering AM signals you may hear early mornings, evenings, and at night.
-This is usually related to the time constants of the AGC…comparing the CC-2E with the original 2, the 2E makes these signals sound much more stable and less noisy…stations that had pulsing bursts of noise on the original 2 are just much more pleasant to listen to on the 2E and in this regard it compares favorably with other radios I compared it with.It’s only drawback is susceptibility to overload in very strong signal areas…if you live near a powerful AM transmitter or in a metropolitans area with many mega signals this is probably not the radio for you, nor are most modern, sensitive portables.
-It offers full digital features (station presets, clock, timers etc), weather and 2 meter ham bands.
+This is usually related to the time constants of the AGC…comparing the CC-2E with the original 2, the 2E makes these signals sound much more stable and less noisy…stations that had pulsing bursts of noise on the original 2 are just much more pleasant to listen to on the 2E and in this regard it compares favorably with other radios I compared it with.It’s only drawbacks are some soft-muting (discussed above) and susceptibility to overload in very strong signal areas…if you live near a powerful AM transmitter or in a metropolitan area with many mega signals this is probably not the radio for you, nor are most modern, sensitive portables.
+It offers full digital features (station presets, clock, timers etc), NOAA Weather and 2 Meter Ham Bands.
 Also excellent unit-to-unit consistency.
 Overall a fine radio but not for most strong signal areas.
 Read The Full review: See it at Amazon.
 (Black Mica) (Titanium)

 *****CC Radio-2 – For raw sensitivity the CC-2 is right up there with the best pulling in every weak and medium strength signal as well as the top two radios on the list.
 It also never lost any volume on any of the weak signals which the radios above did indicating excellent AGC range.
 Its only downside is poor overload susceptibility…this is unfortunately not a good radio for areas with many super strong AM signals.
 The AM sound quality is also a bit bland compared with most of the radios on this list.
-C.Crane describes this radio as being “tailored for the human voice” and while that is partly true (restricted frequency response does minimize noise when it is present), I think it unnecessarily limits the sound quality on the vast majority of stations I would actually listen to.
-There was a spurious tone on one fairly good signal on 710 KHz which didn’t exist on any of the other radios except a few of the one and two star models, but I was able to get rid of it by fine tuning to 709 KHz.
-Superb FM reception plus full digital features (station presets, clock, timers etc), weather and 2 meter ham bands.
+C.Crane describes this radio as being “tailored for the human voice” and while that is partly true, I think it unnecessarily limits the sound quality on the vast majority of stations one would actually listen to.
+There was a spurious tone on one fairly good signal on 710 KHz which didn’t exist on any of the other top radios, but I was able to get rid of it by fine tuning to 709 KHz.
+Superb FM reception plus full digital features (station presets, clock, timers etc), NOAA Weather and 2 Mter Hm Bands.
 Also excellent unit-to-unit consistency.
 Overall a fine radio but not for most strong signal areas.
 Read The Full review:

 The radios below still rate as ***** and are excellent radios but are very subtly below the rados above as noted.